If you’ve ever been friendzoned, you know how confusing it feels to wonder if you continue the friendship or just move on.

 Consider sending a text message with something like:

 - I appreciate all the good times we’ve had, but the way you’ve treated me recently isn’t fair to me.
 I wish you the best.

 - I can’t stay friends with someone I’m interested in that has a partner that hates me.
 Stay well.
 I hope things work out for you.

 - I want to keep flirting with you, but I know that’s not appropriate knowing that you’re not interested, and I think we could both use some space.

-She might not react well, like the girl in the conversation above, but you can explain yourself calmly like he did.
+She might not react well, like the girl in the conversation above, but you can explain yourself calmly as he did.
 She’ll question your decision, but if you know it’s the right decision for you, that’s all that matters.

 Dating is hard, and being friendzoned is one of the worst parts of it.
 If you’ve been stuck in a rut, getting friendzoned left and right, and struggling to find the one, I’m here to help.
 I offer professional dating services to help you get more matches, replies, and dates, so you don’t have to toil through online dating alone.

 Learn more about my dating profile ghostwriting and my cache of trusted online dating strategies to finally feel success in the world of Tinder, Bumble, OkCupid, and Hinge.